Slow-wave sleep: Terminology

+Before 2007, the American Academy of Sleep Medicine (AASM) divided slow-wave sleep into stages 3 and 4.
+The two stages are now combined as Stage Three or N3.
+An epoch (30 seconds of sleep) that consists of 20% or more slow-wave (delta) sleep is now considered slow-wave sleep.

+Importance

 Slow-wave sleep is considered important for memory consolidation.
 This is sometimes referred to as "sleep-dependent memory processing".
 Impaired memory consolidation has been seen in individuals with primary insomnia, who thus do not perform as well as those who are healthy in memory tasks following a period of sleep.
 Furthermore, slow-wave sleep improves declarative memory (which includes semantic and episodic memory).
-A central model has been hypothesized that the long-term memory storage is facilitated by an interaction between the hippocampal and neocortical networks.
-In several studies, after the subjects have had training to learn a declarative memory task, the density of human sleep spindles present was significantly higher than the signals observed during the control tasks, which involved similar visual stimulation and cognitively-demanding tasks but did not require learning.
+A central model has been hypothesized that long-term memory storage is facilitated by an interaction between the hippocampal and neocortical networks.
+In several studies, after the subjects have had the training to learn a declarative memory task, the density of human sleep spindles present was significantly higher than the signals observed during the control tasks, which involved similar visual stimulation and cognitively-demanding tasks but did not require learning.
 This associated with the spontaneously occurring wave oscillations that account for the intracellular recordings from thalamic and cortical neurons.

 Specifically, SWS presents a role in spatial declarative memory.
 Reactivation of the hippocampus during SWS is detected after the spatial learning task.
 In addition, a correlation can be observed between the amplitude of hippocampal activity during SWS and the improvement in spatial memory performance, such as route retrieval, on the following day.

-A memory reactivation experiment during SWS was conducted using odor as a cue, given that it does not disturb ongoing sleep, over a prior learning task and sleep sessions.
-The region of the hippocampus was activated in response to odor re-exposure during SWS.
-This stage of sleep has an exclusive role as a context cue that reactivates the memories and favors their consolidation.
-A further study demonstrated that when subjects heard sounds associated with previously shown pictures-locations, the reactivation of individual memory representations was significantly higher during SWS (compared to other sleep stages).
+Additionally, studies have found that when odour cues are given to subjects during sleep, this stage of sleep exclusively allows contextual cues to be reactivated after sleep, favoring their consolidation.
+A separate study found that when subjects hear sounds associated with previously shown pictures of locations, the reactivation of individual memory representations was significantly higher during SWS as compared to other sleep stages.